 For Additional Information

-If you need additional information, please contact Lambert Giessinger of the Department of City Planning's Office of Historic Resources at (213) 978-1183 or email@example.com.
+If you need additional information, please contact the Department of City Planning's Office of Historic Resources at (213) 978-1200 or email firstname.lastname@example.org.

 The following documents provide information about the program.

 - Exemption Form 2015 (EXAMPLE)

 - Historical Property Contract 2015 (EXAMPLE)